dougeby/IntuneDocs/intune/endpoint-protection-macos.md

     - **Personal recovery key rotation** - Specify how frequently the personal recovery key for a device will rotate.
 You can select the default of **Not configured**, or a value of **1** to **12** months.

-  - **Defer FileVault until sign out**
-    > [!NOTE]
-    > Support for FileVault is limited until the July release completes rollout in a few days.
-Until rollout is complete, if you configure FileVault, you must set *Defer FileVault until sign out* to **Enable**.

-    FileVault will not be enabled until the user signs out.
-A local user or mobile account user will be prompted to enable FileVault on sign out or the next sign in.
-    - **Not configured**
-    - **Enable**
-    **Default**: Not configured

   - **Disable prompt at sign out**
     Prevent the prompt to the user that requests they enable FileVault when they sign out.
+When set to disabled, the prompt at sign-out is disabled and instead, the user is prompted when they sign in.
     - **Not configured**
-      - **Enable**
+    - **Disable**

     **Default**: Not configured

   - **Number of times allowed to bypass**
   Set the number of times a user can ignore prompts to enable FileVault before FileVault is required for the user to sign in.

     - **Not configured** - Encryption on the device is required before the next sign-in is allowed.
     -  **1** to **10** - Allow a user to ignore the prompt from 1 to 10 times before requiring encryption on the device.
     - **No limit, always prompt** - The user is prompted to enable FileVault but encryption is never required.

     **Default**: Not configured